-Happening February 12th-15th, The UP 200 trail covers 240 miles of challenging terrain through the areas of Marquette, Grand Marais, Wetmore, and Pictured Rocks National Lakeshore and finishes at Mattson Lower Harbor Park in Marquette.
+Happening February 11th-15th, The UP 200 trail covers 240 miles of challenging terrain through the areas of Marquette, Grand Marais, Wetmore, and Pictured Rocks National Lakeshore and finishes at Mattson Lower Harbor Park in Marquette.
 Today, Barry Winslow from Travel Marquette tells us how you can make the UP 200 a winter ritual of your own.

 Crowds gather along the race track which is comprised of the pure snow hauled into Marquette’s downtown streets.
 Spectators clutch Irish coffee and hot cocoa.
 Voices and laughter mingle with the excited yipping of the dogs.
 It’s time for the race to begin.
 It’s time for the UP 200.

-For twenty-five years, mushers and their teams have endured the UP 200 and its scenic trail that runs along the frozen shore of Lake Superior, from Marquette to Grand Marais and back.
+For twenty-six years, mushers and their teams have endured the UP 200 and its scenic trail that runs along the frozen shore of Lake Superior, from Marquette to Grand Marais and back.
 For the mushers, it’s a chance to test their dogs in the Iditarod qualifying race.
 For the spectators, it’s a time to enjoy the wintry weather and local culture of this Upper Peninsula city.

 A Communal Gathering